miyako/4d-tip-github-pages/README.md

 …and that's it.

-To apply a Jekyll Theme
+To add a [Jekyll Theme](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll) you just need to

 1. add `_config.yml` to the root of the repository